manan145/ETL-Workflow-automation/README.md

 ## Overview

-This repository contains the implementation of a data pipeline for processing and visualizing real estate data from **Redfin's Data Source API**.
-The pipeline integrates AWS services, Snowflake, and Power BI for efficient ETL (Extract, Transform, Load) and visualization.
+This repository contains the implementation of a ETL data pipeline for processing and visualizing real estate data from **Redfin's Data Source API**.
+The pipeline integrates Airflow, AWS services, Snowflake, and Power BI for efficient ETL (Extract, Transform, Load) and visualization.

 ### Architecture